ontoice/ICEO/README.md

 # ICEO
-A biological ontology to standardize and integrate integrative and conjugative element (ICE) information and to support computer-assisted reasoning.
+A biological ontology to represent, standardize, and integrate bacterial integrative and conjugative elements (ICEs) and to support computer-assisted reasoning.

+The integrative and conjugative elements (ICEs) are modular mobile genetic elements that are integrated into a host genome and are passively propagated during chromosomal replication and cell division.
+We generated an ICE database called ICEberg (http://db-mml.sjtu.edu.cn/ICEberg/).
+The ICEO is developed to first systematically represent the ICE information collected in the database.
+The ICEO will also be further used to enhance the ICEberg and support various applications.

 [This GitHub website](https://github.com/ontoice/ICEO) is the home page of ICEO.